An Introduction to Mortgages

 What does a solicitor or conveyancer do?

-They undertake the conveyancing, the legal transfer of ownership from the seller to the buyer.
 They also review the terms of the contract, carry out searches to ensure there are no planning issues, or problems like flooding, obtaining details of fixtures and fittings the seller is leaving behind, and obtain important documents such as Energy Performance Certificates.

 They arrange the exchange of contracts that commits you to the purchase, arrange your completion date, pay over the stamp duty and register your title with the Land Registry.